UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A smart power strip costing around $40 can potentially pay for itself in under a year in a media-heavy room by reducing standby power.

 It’s fair to wonder if the upfront cost of a smart strip is actually worth it.
 To understand the potential return on investment (ROI), we need to look at the numbers.
-While savings vary by local rates and device efficiency, the costs of standby power add up over a year.
+While savings vary by local utility rates and the specific efficiency of your devices, the costs of standby power accumulate over an entire year.

 DeviceAvg.
 Standby WattageEst.
 Annual Cost*